cdapio/cdap/docs/developer-guide/source/query.rst

 	  }
 	}

 While this is straightforward, it is even easier if your DataSet already implements ``BatchReadable``.
-In that case, you can reuse its implementation of ``getSplits()`` and implement the split row scanner with a helper (``Scannables.splitRowScanner``) already defined by Reactor.
-It takes a split reader and a ``RowMaker`` that transforms a key and value, as produced by the ``BatchReadable``s split reader, into a row [DOCNOTE: this example is confusing, because the ``Row`` is actually the value type of the batch readable, whereas ``Entry`` is the row type of the row scannable.
+In that case, you can reuse its implementation of ``getSplits()`` and implement the split row scanner with a helper method [DOCNOTE: what's the import?]
+(``Scannables.splitRowScanner``) already defined by Reactor.
+It takes a split reader and a ``RowMaker`` that transforms a key and value, as produced by the ``BatchReadable``'s split reader, into a row [DOCNOTE: this example is confusing, because the ``Row`` is actually the value type of the batch readable, whereas ``Entry`` is the row type of the row scannable.
 This is because our built-in Table dataset uses a class named ``Row`` for its values, which has nothing to do with the ROW type parameter of row scannable...]::